galkinvv/pradeque/README.md

 It would allow very fast (direct address) access to element, random access to elements in same block without extra lookup (better than vector), And random access to element in another block with single extra lookup into table (like vector).
 There would be a bit more address calculations but they expected to be trivial.
+* for allow using in different scenarious the object must be move-assignable(C)/move-constructible(C++).
+So no internal pointers to main object is allowed.

 ### External API
 * C header declaring functions that gets extra argument with structure.
 Gives possibilyty to integrate into core of other projects.